 - Check with the State Department of Real Estate to see if their broker license is active and has no complaints filed against it.

 - Ask if they belong to any professional property management or trade associations such as the Institute of Real Estate Management, National Association of Residential Property Managers, or the National Apartment Association.

 - Review their standard property management agreement to make sure property manager responsibilities are clearly defined, you can terminate at any time and without penalty, that fees aren’t excessive, and that the property manager carries liability insurance.

-If any of the warning signs and red flags in this article sound familiar, you probably have a bad property management company and need to find a new one.
-After you do, make sure your new manager understands your expectations and investment goals so that you don’t have the same problem again.
+If any of the warning signs and red flags in this article sound familiar, you probably have a bad property management company and should consider finding a new one.
+After you do, make sure your new manager understands your expectations and investment goals so you don’t have the same problem again.

 Also, don’t assume that your bad property management company did their job, because the odds are they didn’t.
 Review all tenant records, rent rolls, property inspections, and vendor invoices.
 Have your new manager conduct an on-site inspection and meet your tenants.
 They’ll probably have pent up frustrations, so be prepared to hear complaints.

-The bottom line is that the sooner you deal with a bad property management company the quicker your cash flow will improve.
-The longer you wait to make a change, the more damage will be done, and the more time it will take to turn your rental property around.
+The bottom line is the sooner you deal with a bad property management company, it's likely that your cash flow will improve.
+The longer you wait to make a change, it could mean that more damage will be done, and the more time it will take to turn your rental property around.